This Beloved TV Show Just Made Emmys History

 In addition to those historic awards, Schitt’s Creek also won an award for comedy series casting and contemporary costumes during the Creative Arts Emmys over the weekend.

-As he accepted his third award of the night, Dan Levy called on viewers to vote in November, emphasizing the show’s values of love and acceptance.
+As he accepted his third award of the night, Dan Levy called on viewers to vote in November, emphasising the show’s values of love and acceptance.

-If you haven't caught up on the sixth and final season of Schitt's Creek, fear not.
-Rumor has it the whole thing will be available on Netflix very, very soon!